-- A control room will be established in Aberdeen from where construction activities will be managed by a Marine Coordinator (MC); - Permission for construction vessels to enter the buoyed construction area and safety zones will be managed by the MC, for instance by using a Permit to Work system; - The MC will establish protocols for approaching and leaving the buoyed construction area as well as management systems to record the work being undertaken and the vessels and personnel undertaking the work; - Movements of vessels around the buoyed construction area will be monitored from the MC; - The MC and any associated team based in the AOWFL Control Room (Aberdeen Harbour) will obtain and provide localised weather information for vessels working on the Development Area and Offshore Export Cable Corridor (OECC) to plan the construction activities.
+- A control room will be established in Aberdeen from where construction activities will be managed by a Marine Coordinator (MC); - Permission for construction vessels to enter the buoyed construction area, and that mariners are passing a minimum safe distance, will be managed and monitored by the MC, for instance by using a Permit to Work system; - The MC will establish protocols for approaching and leaving the buoyed construction area as well as management systems to record the work being undertaken and the vessels and personnel undertaking the work; - Movements of vessels around the buoyed construction area will be monitored from the MC; - The MC and any associated team based in the AOWFL Control Room (Aberdeen Harbour) will obtain and provide localised weather information for vessels working on the Development Area and Offshore Export Cable Corridor (OECC) to plan the construction activities.
 The Centre will also maintain a copy of the Emergency Response and Cooperation Plan and will be the main point of contact in the event of emergency incidents; and - The MC will ensure the safety of the buoyed construction area using mitigations defined within the NSP.